What Qualifies as Valid Proof of Insurance

 Law enforcement officers can request proof of insurance during any traffic stop, regardless of the reason for the stop.
 This is standard procedure in all 50 states.
 Officers need to verify that you're legally operating your vehicle with required insurance coverage.

-Most police departments now accept digital proof displayed on smartphones, though New Mexico remains the only exception requiring a physical card.
+Most police departments now accept digital proof displayed on smartphones, though New Mexico remains the only state that still requires a physical card by law.
 When presenting digital proof, open the insurance app before the officer approaches your window to avoid appearing distracted.
-Keep your phone visible and don't make sudden movements while accessing the app.

 DMV Transactions and Vehicle Registration